anchu09/EastonRoyal/README.md

 ## Architecture

 The codebase follows a component-based architecture typical of Unity projects.
-Scripts are organised by level and responsibility:
+Scripts are organized by level and responsibility:

 ```
 EastonRoyal/